The INTJ Personality

 What The Four Letters Mean

-You may have seen the letters INTJ plastered around everywhere, yet not fully know exactly what the letters entail.
-Here, we will explain exactly what the meaning behind these important letters.
+You may have seen the letters INTJ plastered around everywhere, but not yet fully know what they mean.
+Here is what they are all about:

 Intuitive (N): Individuals bestowed with the intuition trait think in terms of ideas and possibilities.
 They are curious minded and question the world around them.
 Their minds are constantly trying to make connections between concepts.
 Although they can make external observations, their main energy is directed inwards.